Getting Started with Editmode for Rails

 **Bringing local content up to date with remote changes.**

-to purge your caches when a content gets updated, and this method isn’t supported in memcached
+We are using a method called `delete_matched` to purge your caches when a content gets updated, and this method isn’t supported in `memcached`.
+We highly recommend using `redis_store` or `file_store`.

 **Video: Editmode For Rails - Basic Syntax (2 minutes)**